mpapazog/meraki-python/README.md

 Here you can find Meraki Dashboard API scripts written for Python 3.

-The content is also posted in the official Meraki GitHub repository: https://github.com/meraki/automation-scripts
+The content is also posted in a repository of the official Meraki GitHub: https://github.com/meraki/automation-scripts In fact, please see that one for the most up to date versions of these scripts (and possibly more).

 Files contained in this repository: